symfony/symfony-docs/components/validator/resources.rst

 Caching
 -------

-Using many loaders to load metadata from different places is very easy for the developer, but it can easily slow down your application since each file needs to be parsed, validated and converted to a :class:`Symfony\\Component\\Validator\\Mapping\\ClassMetadata` instance.
+Using many loaders to load metadata from different places is very easy when creating the metadata, but it can easily slow down your application since each file needs to be parsed, validated and converted to a :class:`Symfony\\Component\\Validator\\Mapping\\ClassMetadata` instance.
 To solve this problems, you can configure a cacher which will be used to cache the ``ClassMetadata`` after it was loaded.